outsinre/outsinre.github.com/_posts/2017-10-10-let-encrypt.md

 certbot subcommand --plugin-name ...
 ```

-The *certonly* subcommand and *install* subcommand accept *authenticator* plugins and *installer* plugins respectivelly, while the *run* subcommand accepts plugins belonging to both types.
+The *certonly* subcommand and *install* subcommand accept *authenticator* plugins and *installer* plugins respectivelly, while the *run* subcommand accepts plugins belonging to both types, whcih is the default when no subcommand is provided.

 *authenticator* plugins challenge you whether you are eligible for a certificate by verifying the domain owership. *installer* plugins automatically modify web server's configuration with specified certificate.
 Most of the time, we firstly use *authenticator* plugins to obtain a certificate and then manually update configurations of the web server.